drug-design/course/docs/chapters/synthesis-of-drugs.md

     ![](https://media.drugdesign.org/course/synthesis-of-drugs/Peni_analogs.png){: loading=lazy }
 ### Starting from Scratch - Retrosynthetic Analysis

-When no analogy with a known molecule and no building block can be found, a synthetic route has to be invented 'from scratch'.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/starting-from-scratch---retrosynthetic-analysis-2e5958ee'><i class='fa fa-play' aria-hidden='true'></i></button>When no analogy with a known molecule and no building block can be found, a synthetic route has to be invented 'from scratch'.
 Although the design is relatively straightforward for a simple structure, a method is needed when the molecule is complicated.
 "Retrosynthetic analysis" is an important method for analyzing and partitioning the problem.
 This is presented in the following pages.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer